robcarver17/skipperman/docs/ideas.md

 ### Required for cadet week:

+- with skipper access only - grant qualification from ticksheet screen
 - list of non volunteers with cadet ages
 - sort volunteer list by cadet location
 - two types of clothing event: as part of training event, or social only seperate